How simulation pushes robotic systems to their physical limits

 Related use cases

-The same principals apply for many systems, e.g. the dynamics of controlled + actuated flight simulator plattforms.
-In the following video E2M, a Siemens customer, sheds light on how they use Simcenter 3D and other Siemens tools for various analyses of their plattforms, e.g. the assessment of movement under actuator constraints to prevent collisions or the stress analyses of components.
+The same principals apply for many systems, e.g. the dynamics of controlled + actuated flight simulator platforms.
+In the following video E2M Technologies sheds light on how they use Simcenter 3D and other Siemens tools for various analyses of their platforms, e.g. the assessment of movement under actuator constraints to prevent collisions or the stress analyses of components.

-So far so good – for stationary systems in a defined environments.
-A previous blog covered, how Aucma built an Intelligent disinfection robots made with NX help fight the virus.
+So far, so good – for stationary systems in a defined environment.
+A previous blog covered how Aucma built Intelligent disinfection robots made with NX to help fight the virus.
 It is crucial to reflect on the tasks a robot is designed for.

 Creating virtual models representing real operational conditions helps to do just that.
 So while the disinfection robot operates on level building floors, other robot drones might encounter different terrains, like a rescue drone: